 CATEGORY: MORE PORT TOWNSEND

 Aldrich’s had once been a fully stocked general store.
 When I arrived, it mainly sold groceries, but there were still furniture items and appliances on the third floor and some left-over hardware in the basement.
 An elevator had been installed and anyone was allowed to rummage anywhere in the building except the second floor, which was a mezzanine office overlooking the main store.
 If an item was found that one wished to purchase, it could be bought for the original price with the original price tag still in place.
-It was where I purchased a rippled glass wash board for 75 cents and a school-room light to illuminate my kitchen counter for 2 dollars.
+It was where I purchased a rippled glass wash board for 75 cents and a school-room light to illuminate my kitchen counter for two dollars.

 In 1983, the store and building were purchased by John Clise, an expatriate from Seattle where he had managed the famous Pike Place Market.
 John cleaned out the whole of the Aldrich building.
 He changed the store by bringing back the old atmosphere and making clever use of antique objects he had found in the building.
 That is when he asked me to design an apartment for him at the back of the third floor.
 It was the beginning of seven individual jobs I would do for him.